Wednesday (TV series): Development

-During pre-production on the 1991 film, Tim Burton was approached to direct, but ended up passing on it due to scheduling conflicts with Batman and Batman Returns, resulting in Barry Sonnenfeld taking the job.
+During pre-production on The Addams Family (1991), Tim Burton was approached to direct, but ended up passing on it due to scheduling conflicts with Batman (1989) and Batman Returns (1992), resulting in Barry Sonnenfeld taking the job.
 In March 2010, it was announced that Illumination Entertainment had acquired the underlying rights to the Addams Family drawings.
 The film was planned to be a stop-motion animated film based on Charles Addams's original drawings.
-Burton was set to co-write, co-produce, and possibly direct the film.
-In July 2013, it was reported that the film was cancelled, which, according to Burton, was due to the studio favoring a computer-animated approach over the stop-motion technique.
+Burton was set to co-write, co-produce and possibly direct the film.
+In July 2013, it was reported that the film was canceled, which, according to Burton, was due to the studio favoring a computer-animated approach over the stop-motion technique.

 Showrunners Miles Millar and Alfred Gough started developing story ideas in 2019.
-They subsequently acquired the rights to the intellectual property before writing a pilot script, which they sent to Burton.
+They subsequently acquired the rights to the intellectual property before writing a television pilot script, which they sent to Burton.
 To their surprise, Burton immediately became interested upon receiving the script.
 Commenting about his decision to join the project, Burton stated that he could relate to the titular character's worldview and that the script "spoke to me about how I felt in school and how you feel about your parents, how you feel as a person.
 It gave the Addams Family a different kind of reality.
-It was an interesting combination."
+It was an interesting combination".
+Feeling creatively drained after Dumbo (2019), Burton considered retiring from the industry, being left to his own "feelings and things" during the COVID-19 pandemic, but the offer to make Wednesday reconnected his love to filmmaking and served him as a "health camp".
 Millar stated that it was "very important" to the creative team not to emulate the prior films and 1964 television series.
 Millar and Gough decided to make the juxtaposition of "outcasts" and "normies", as well as criticism of colonial Americans, major themes in the series.